StoicNeutron/GMU_ACM/README.md

 <h1>GMU ACM Algorithm Visualizer</h1>
 <h3>Introduction</h3>
 <p>Welcome to the GMU ACM Algorithm Visualizer!
 Glad you made it here, ACMer of GMU!
 This are a web app and pc gui application project for visualizing various algorithms.
-The technologies and tools we will be using for this project is React.js for the webapp and java for the gui application.</p>
+The technologies and tools we will be using for this project is React.js, and Material UI libraries.</p>
-<h6>Note: There are 2 projects within this repo, gui app is contain within the guiapp folder & webapp contain within the webapp folder.</h6>

 <h3>Contributing</h3>
 <p>We welcome contributions from ACM GMU members!
 Whether you want to fix a bug, add a new feature, or improve documentation, your contributions are valuable.
 There are 2 ways to contribute:</p>